TY-Tongyao/SCRAD/README.md

 This script will process the raw data and prepare it for training and testing.

 ## Model Training
-To train the Multi-AD model, set the mode argument to train and run the `main.py` script:
+To train the SCRAD model, set the mode argument to train and run the `main.py` script:
 ```python
 python main.py --mode train
 ```